linroger/FinanceCompendium/I. Foundations/Numerical Methods/MFE Monte-Carlo Simulation/MCS SDEs (1).md

 for  $k \neq j$  and simulating such terms is difficult.
 As a result, the Milstein scheme is typically only ever applied in the scalar case.

-# 2.2 Second Order Schemes
+### 2.2 Second Order Schemes

 It is possible to refine the Euler scheme beyond the Milstein refinement of (7) to obtain schemes of weak order 2.
 Again, these schemes are generally only applicable in the scalar case but under certain "commutativity" conditions they can be implemented in the multi-dimensional case.
 See Section 6.2 of Glasserman for further details.

-# 2.3 The Euler Scheme With Richardson Extrapolation
+### 2.3 The Euler Scheme With Richardson Extrapolation

 An alternative to second order schemes is the Euler scheme with Richardson extrapolation.
 This is easy to implement and often has superior performance to second order schemes, especially in high dimensions.
 As a result, the Euler scheme with Richardson extrapolation is often considered to be a benchmark scheme for reducing discretization error.
-In order to simplify notation, we will write  $\widehat{X}_T^h$  for  $\widehat{X}_{[T / h]\backslash h}$  with the superscript  $h$  in  $\widehat{X}_T^h$  used to explicitly denote the length of the time step in the scheme.
+In order to simplify notation, we will write  $\widehat{X}_T^h$  for  $\widehat{X}_{\lfloor T / h \rfloor h}$  with the superscript  $h$  in  $\widehat{X}_T^h$  used to explicitly denote the length of the time step in the scheme.

 We now recall that the Euler (often) scheme has weak order 1 so that